Watab Township, Benton County, Minnesota

 Watab Township is an urban township in Benton County, Minnesota, United States, located north of the mouth of Watab Creek on the opposite side of the Mississippi River in Sartell.
 The population was 3,093 as of the 2010 census.

 History

 Watab Township was organized in 1858.
-It took its name from the Watab River.
+It took its name from the nearby mouth of the Watab River.

 Geography

 According to the United States Census Bureau, the township has a total area of 58.0 sqkm, of which 52.6 sqkm is land and 5.5 sqkm, or 9.39%, is water.

 It is slightly larger than half of a normal (36-section) township, being bounded on the west by the Mississippi River.